alphons/Vimexx_API/README.md

 var result = await api.LetsEncryptAsync("example.com", dnsTxt);
 ```

-Now the DNS at Vimexx is setup to make the LetsEncryt validate call.
+Now the DNS at Vimexx is setup to make the LetsEncryt DNS validation call.

 ```C#
 await dnsChallenge.Validate();
 ```

+Sometimes a few seconds has to be waited and retry for validation is successfull (loop it).

 Download the certificate once validation is done (put in here your own credentials please)